Yahoo! fires Washington news chief over Republican joke

 "I was commenting on the challenge of staging a convention during a hurricane and about campaign optics," he said.

-Chalian said he had apologized to Romney and that he regretted "causing any distraction from the exceptional coverage of the Republican convention by Yahoo!
+Chalian said he had apologised to Romney and that he regretted "causing any distraction from the exceptional coverage of the Republican convention by Yahoo!
 News and ABC News".

 The Republican Party's national convention in Tampa, Florida, was delayed by strong winds and heavy rains as Isaac grew from a tropical storm to a hurricane on its path up the Gulf Coast.